getappmap/appmap-agent-js/README.md

 The `recorder` configuration field supports two strategies to generate appmaps:

-* `"process"` (default): Generate a single appmap which spans over the entire lifetime of the process.
+* `"process"` (default): Generate a single appmap that spans the entire lifetime of the process.
 * `"mocha"`: Generate an appmap for each test case (ie `it` calls) of the entire test suite (ie every `describe` calls on every test file).
   It is only available in the `spawn` format and expects the parsed command to start with either `mocha` or `npx mocha`.
   Note that mocha run the entire test suite within a single node process.
   Hence all the exercised parts of the application will probably end up being included into every generated appmap.
   The `pruning` configuration option can be used to solve this issue.
   If enabled, the appmap will be stripped of the elements of the classmap that did not cause any function applications.
-  Example of configuration file:
+  Here's an example of the configuration file:
   ```yaml
   mode: file
   pruning: true